-Advanced Placement (AP) Language and Composition: (0132): Advanced Placement Language and Composition focuses on argumentation and rhetorical strategies.
+Advanced Placement (AP) Language and Composition: (0132): Advanced Placement Language and Composition is an 11th grade English courses that focuses on argumentation and rhetorical strategies.
 Students will engage with language as a persuasive device and examine the cyclical relationship between speaker, audience, and purpose.
 Primarily, the course is an in-depth study of nonfiction selections; however, students will also delve into supplemental writing samples from fiction, poetry, and drama.
 Narrative tools such as diction, syntax, voice, and structure will be highlighted in order to evaluate the efficacy of arguments.
 Students will be required to read, synthesize, and evaluate textually complex pieces and share their ideas in both written and oral platforms.
 Students will explore ideas, consider strategies, and revise drafts of expository, narrative, and argumentative writing pieces.
 Students will be required to write formally and informally, work in collaborative groups, and participate in Socratic seminar discussions during class time.
+Students enrolled in AP Language take the New York State Common Core English Regents Exam at the end of the school year.

 Students must earn a cumulative average of at least at 90% in English 10/10H as well as successfully complete a summer project for entry into the course.
-At the end of the course study, students will be prepared to complete the AP Exam (an approximate cost of \$95.00 is associated with this class) (1.0 unit)
+At the end of the course study, students will be prepared to complete the AP Exam (an approximate cost of \$95.
+00 is associated with this class) (1.0 unit)